-The Company's compensation programs, practices, and policies are reviewed and reevaluated on an ongoing basis.
-The Company modifies its compensation programs to address evolving best practices and changing regulatory requirements.
+The Company's compensation programs, practices, and policies are regularly reviewed and reevaluated by the Compensation Committee.
+The Committee modifies the compensation programs to address evolving best practices as it deems appropriate and changing regulatory requirements.
 Listed below are some of the Company's more significant practices, policies and recent modifications.

 - Performance-Based Pay.
-In accordance with the Company's pay for performance philosophy, performance-based compensation comprised 58% to 73% of NEO compensation for fiscal year 2012. - Multiple Performance Measures.
+In accordance with the Company's pay for performance philosophy, performance-based compensation comprised 61% to 90% of NEO compensation for fiscal year 2013. - Multiple Performance Measures.
 The Compensation Committee uses multiple performance measures, balanced between short- and long-term objectives, to evaluate NEO performance. - Stock Ownership Guidelines.
-The Compensation Committee recently adopted stock ownership guidelines which apply to members of senior management and the Board of Directors.
-These guidelines require that executives and directors be meaningfully invested in the Company's stock, and therefore be personally invested in the Company's performance to ensure strong alignment with shareholder interests. - Future Change in Control Arrangements.
-Prospective change in control agreements with the Company's executive officers will include a double trigger (both change in control and termination of employment - 2 Under the terms of the plan approved by the Compensation Committee, EBITDA adjusted excludes the impact of non-cash compensation, currency fluctuations, impairment of long-lived assets, restructuring charges and other non-cash and non-recurring items which may have been incurred during the fiscal year.
+The Compensation Committee adopted stock ownership guidelines which apply to members of senior management and the Board of Directors.
+These guidelines require that members of senior management and directors be meaningfully invested in the Company's stock, and therefore be personally invested in the Company's performance to ensure strong alignment with shareholder interests. - Hedging and Trading Policy.
+All directors and employees are prohibited from trading in Hain Celestial securities while aware of material nonpublic information and subject to an open window policy.
+In addition, directors and members of senior management must have pre-cleared transactions prior to trading Company securities.
+In addition, the Company recently adopted anti-hedging and anti-pledging provisions that apply to all directors, officers and employees under which the following activities are prohibited: purchases of Company shares on margin, borrowing against Company shares, short sales of Company shares, buying or selling put or call options on Company shares, or entering into other derivative contracts or hedging transactions - Change in Control Arrangements.
+Our CEO's employment agreement and all change in control agreements with the Company's executive officers entered into since 2009 include a double trigger and do not include a tax "gross-up" for taxes imposed on any excess parachute payment. - Clawback.
+We have adopted a clawback provision in connection with equity awards.
+The clawback provision provides that, if the Company is required to prepare an accounting restatement to correct an accounting error included in a report on Form 10-Q or 10-K caused by the misconduct of an employee, the employee shall return to the Company, or forfeit if not paid, any award arising out of the misconduct for or during such restated period.